ivanov/kanten/README.md

 kan-ten: Japanese for word for agar, a gelatinous substance derived from seaweed.

+A program for reading in the terminal.
+A pager for the early 90s?

 This program was inspired by a similar one called [Tofu]() for OS X, a column-based reader application, where the columns are arranged horizontally.
 Given the aspect ratio of computer monitors, I decided to create kanten to be a